gypsydave5/gypsydave5.github.io/_posts/2014-07-02-interview.markdown

 In addition I rarely touch ST3 any more, spending most of my editing time on Vim as [previously mentioned][vim].
 And Guake lost its novelty rapidly.
 Right now I'm sifting through five years of Gmail using [Mutt][Mutt].
 Now that's something.
-And using [irssi][irssi] to dip my toe into the community with IRC..
+And using [irssi][irssi] to dip my toe into the community with IRC.

 Probably the most affecting bit is to see the phrase 'David Wickes, Software Developer' at the top.
 I'm not a software developer - yet.
 But I will be soon.